5 Tactical Questions Higher Ed Administrators Should Be Asking About MOOCs

 Though I think there’s more to be gained by seeing MOOCs as an opportunity to achieve your organization’s goals, it’s also important to think about how they may be a threat.

 One obvious example is the potential threat posed by the new master’s degree in computer science from Georgia Tech using a partnership with MOOC provider Udacity.
-It will be very low cost and plans to recruit a very large number of students.
-Much of that may come from “growing the pie,” but peer computer science programs must be worried that part of it will come from Georgia Tech gobbling up their slice of the pie.
+It plans to be be very low cost and to recruit a very large number of students.
+Much of that may come from “growing the pie,” but peer computer science programs must be worried that Georgia Tech will nevertheless get part of their slice.

 The Georgia Tech example aside, it’s not clear that MOOCs can provide an alternative to higher education.
 In theory, prospective tuition-paying students could decide to forgo a degree in favor of a do-it-yourself version using free resources.
 This is obviously not an imminent threat, and critics of MOOCs are correct to point out the gap in quality between most MOOCs and most traditional classes.
 But that gap is narrowing, and in the long run it may not matter to a certain percentage of students.
 Clayton Christensen makes a persuasive case that only a small percentage decline in tuition revenue would be a mortal danger to some institutions.
 How many adventuresome, self-directed learners can your school afford to lose to MOOCs?